 Mount Hood stands as a beacon along the Columbia River Gorge, rising up from the evergreen landscape with glaciers and year-round skiing.
 An easy drive allows families to explore the area, a quick drive from the Columbia River Gorge.

 While on Mount Hood, walk through Timberline Lodge.
-The historic national park lodge is a must lovers of the parkitecture, Timberline Lodge offers its guests rustic elegance.
-With six sides, the four-story building features a central fireplace, handmade furnishings and wood carvings throughout the lobby.
+The historic national park lodge is a mustlovers of the parkitecture.
+Timberline Lodge offers its guests rustic elegance with six sides and the four-stories featuring a central fireplace, handmade furnishings and wood carvings throughout the lobby.